 CRUMB INTERVIEW, Oct 2015

 This exclusive interview was conducted by phone between publisher Alex Wood and Robert Crumb in October 2015.
-Alex asks Crumb about issues including the perception of racism in his work.
+Alex asks Crumb about issues including the presence of stereotypes in his work.

 ALEX: If you just look at your work, and a person doesn't know you personally, well, I think they'll get a completely different impression of who you are.